veroandreo/foss4g2022_grass4rs/README.md

 If you have problems installing the required software or prefer not to install anything new on your machine, we are providing a notebook that can be opened and ran in **Google Colab**.
-You only require to sign-in with a Gmail account and upload/open the `grassgis4rs_colab.ipynb` there.
+You only require to sign-in with a Google account and upload/open the file `grassgis4rs_colab.ipynb` there.

 ## Workshop overview